ivan-paleo/publish-micro-image/README.md

 QUAREP-LiMi](https://quarep.org/about/) communities).
 The work they do is incredible, but unfortunately, it concerns mostly life sciences and some aspects are not relevant to archaeology, while some others relevant to archaeology are not addressed.
+Nevertheless, the Bare Minimal Microscopy Reporting Requirements Checklist by the QUAREP ([Montero Llopis et al.
+2025](#ref-monterollopisQUAREPBareMinimal2025)) offer a good starting point.

 ## Minimum reporting requirements